sambecker/ase-palette/README.md

 ```

 ### Add individual colors
-#### Per Adobe's spec, colors must have unique names
-If a color with a certain name already exists it will not be added
+Per Adobe's spec, colors must have unique names.
+If a color with a certain name already exists it will not be added.

 ```ruby
 # Add colors